Does it get any better than that?

 This vegan pot pie, on the other hand, is so healthy, it really makes you feel good about yourself and your waistline after you’ve eaten it.
 Try beating that.

-The crust is part whole-wheat, and the creamy filling is made with soy milk and a whole lot of veggies as well as healthy tofu.
+The crust for this pie is part whole-wheat, and the creamy filling is made with soy milk and a whole lot of veggies as well as healthy tofu.
 Herbs add zing and flavor to this spectacular dish that really doesn’t take long to cook up.

 I baked up my pot pie in a pie dish, but any regular quart-sized baking dish would do.
 You can also add celery (which I didn’t have on hand) and play around with the herbs used.
 Fresh coriander or cilantro would be great in this.

 So here is my healthy, vegan version of a classic comfort food.
 Bake, and enjoy!

 - 1 cup whole-wheat pastry flour

 - 1 tsp dried herbs (I used rosemary and thyme)

 - Mix together all the ingredients.
 Cut the shortening into the flour with a fork until no large lumps remain.
 Add just enough cold water and stir with a fork to mix.
 When the dough comes together , divide into two balls, wrap in plastic wrap, and put in the refrigerator while you make the filling.